Toyota Yaris Hybrid interior, dashboard & comfort

 Inside, the Yaris hits all the usual Toyota notes of sturdiness, sound ergonomics and decent-quality materials, but there's a distinct lack of flair that so many of its supermini rivals do well.
 Still, while a Peugeot 208's interior may have more design appeal, the Toyota's feels built to last and logically laid-out.

 Toyota Yaris Hybrid dashboard

-The Yaris' dashboard is functionally designed, with a clear, easy-to-read instrument binnacle and properly thought-out heating controls within easy reach.
+The Yaris' dashboard is functionally designed, with a clear, easy-to-read digital instrument binnacle and properly thought-out heating controls within easy reach.
 A new and improved infotainment screen sits front-and-centre and is far superior to that of the old car.

 If you already have experience with the current crop of Toyota models you'll notice plenty of carried-over switches, toggles and buttons, but this is no bad thing.
 You can expect everything in your Yaris to still be working years from now.

 Standard equipment on the entry-level Icon will be comprehensive enough for most buyers: 16-inch alloy wheels, a leather steering wheel and automatic headlights, wipers and air-conditioning all feature, along with a 4.2-inch TFT display and the eight-inch Toyota Touch 2 infotainment system, with steering-wheel-mounted music and voice-recognition controls.